 Three important parts when performing any exercise

-Johan Hansson explains why it is critical when performing any exercise, to ensure you prevent injury, work the correct muscles, and have a proper diet.
+Johan Hansson explains why it is critical to prevent injury, work the correct muscles, and have a proper diet when performing any exercise.

 All good things come in threes, as the saying goes.
 We have three primary colours, which make up the entire spectrum that our eyes can perceive.
 If you would prefer to wander off towards a more religious view on the matter, there is the Father, The Spirit, and the Holy Ghost – or the three wise men.
 Even in different forms of gambling, the number makes an appearance.
 A three-bet is often referred to as one of the strongest moves in poker and the “Three-point Molly” system in craps is considered to be one of the strongest systems.
 Three piglets in the story, three pieces to a complete suit, and well, the list goes on.
-But here we will look a bit into the three of the essential parts when performing any exercise at the gym.
+But here, we will look a bit into the three essential parts when performing any exercise at the gym.

-No matter what your goals are; you will stray further from them if you injure yourself.
+Regardless of your goals, you will stray further from them if you injure yourself.
 If you feel like something is off, stop the exercise.
 Always research the proper way to perform the exercise or ask someone knowledgeable.
-A simple exercise can quickly turn bad, even fatal when performed incorrectly.
-Having some basic knowledge about human anatomy will help you understand how your muscles and joints work together, reducing the chances of you injuring yourself.
+A simple exercise can quickly turn bad, even fatal, when performed incorrectly.
+Having some basic knowledge about human anatomy will help you understand how your muscles and joints work together, reducing the chances of injuring yourself.

 Work the proper muscle